andywar65/vrblog/README.md

 On the left there is no wall, but a window to an equirectangular image.
 On the back wall are three link targets to navigate to the parent, previous and next pages.

+The rooms are enclosed in a four pillar structure.
+Shadows are cast.